braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 This quantum revolution, with its dissolution of the independent “It” into informational potentia, measurement phenomena, entangled correlations, thermodynamic bits, and relative states, provided the philosophical and mathematical engine for Wheeler’s later “It from Bit” paradigm.
 The classical field’s continuity, already challenged by Einstein’s geometry, now faced an even more profound assault from the quantum domain, rendering the transition to geometrodynamics’ collapse not abrupt but inexorable, a culmination of the crisis that began with Heisenberg’s matrices and Bohr’s indivisible phenomena.

-:::info[Synopsis: The Quantum Dissolution of Substance 1925–1957] Heisenberg’s matrices, Born’s probability rule, Bohr’s complementarity, Schrödinger’s entanglement, Szilard’s thermodynamic bit, and Everett’s relative states collectively annihilated the classical “It”: there remains only correlation, information, and observer-relative facts — no independent substance, no absolute trajectory.
+:::info[Synopsis: The Quantum Dissolution of Substance 1925–1957] Heisenberg’s matrices, Born’s probability rule, Bohr’s complementarity, Schrödinger’s entanglement, Szilard’s thermodynamic bit, and Everett’s relative states collectively annihilated the classical “It”: there remains only correlation, information, and observer-relative facts: no independent substance, no absolute trajectory.
 :::

 ### The Collapse of Geometrodynamics and the Rise of Information (1950–1980)